ivan-a-popov/prime/README.md

 Please, note that the numbers defined as boundaries are not taken in account, though can be primes themselves.

+If you want to check a single number for primality, you should contact my prime telegram bot (http://t.me/ip_prime_bot), which uses the same base function.

 FUNCTIONS

 check(number)